wcasper/math107spring2021/about.md

 permalink: /about/
 ---

-This is a collection of supplementary notes for a first course in abstract algebra, including group theory and Galois theory.
+This is the course webpage for a freshman-level introductory course in computational linear algebra.